Word Gems

 we’re never the same after that.

 K. It’s very clear now – experiencing “the joy” prompts, and becomes, “the signing”!
 They have no place to go after that.
-There are no other possible “contracts”; no other viable “offers” will be coming in; there are no "other fish in the sea"; meaning, they can’t get that joy from anyone else.
+There are no other possible “contracts” with others; no other viable “offers” will be coming in; there are no "other fish in the sea"; meaning, they can’t get that joy from anyone else.

 E. I think your view is correct.

-K. It all makes sense; but, let me take a step back… do you really think my Trojan-Horse plan can actually work? – or is it just a legal fiction?
+K. It all makes sense; but, let me take a step back… do you really think my Trojan-Horse plan to say "I love you" can actually work? – or is it just a legal fiction?

-E. I think it can work; in fact, I think it’s the only thing that ever does
+E. I think it can work; in fact, in a larger sense, I think it’s the only thing that ever does truly work.

 E. I think “the joy” is how Mother-Father God brings all destined couples

 together.
-It's like a "homing device," and the joy leads us home.
+It reveals secret identities, tells us who's who.
+It's like a homing device, and the joy leads us home.

-K. I like that -- "the joy leads us home."
+K. I like that -- it reveals secret identities, and the joy leads us home.

-K. But that “humiliated and embarrassed” teen girl shrugs off “the joy.”
+K. And not knowing those secret identities.
+But, that humiliated and embarrassed teen girl shrugs off “the joy.”

 to be surrendered.